Bored of the Rings: Artwork

 The Signet first edition cover, a parody of the 1965 Ballantine paperback covers by Barbara Remington, was drawn by Muppets designer Michael K. Frith.
 Current editions have different artwork by Douglas Carrel, since the paperback cover art for Lord of the Rings prevalent in the 1960s, then famous, is now obscure.
 William S. Donnell drew the "parody map" of Lower Middle Earth.

 Derivative works

-Delta 4's 1985 Bored of the Rings was among the role-playing games inspired by the book, but it was not directly based on it.
+Delta 4's Bored of the Rings is a 1985 text adventure game inspired by the book, but it was not directly based on it.

 In 2013, an audio version was produced by Orion Audiobooks, narrated by Rupert Degas.

 Translations

 The book has been translated into several languages, often with a title that puns on The Lord of the Rings:

 In the media

-The book is featured in the film A Futile and Stupid Gesture, which follows the times of its authors at the Harvard Lampoon and the National Lampoon.
+The book is featured in the film A Futile and Stupid Gesture, which follows the times of its authors at The Harvard Lampoon and National Lampoon.